drashna/qmk_firmware/docs/feature_unicode.md

 # Unicode Support

-There are three Unicode keymap definition method available in QMK:
+There are three Unicode keymap definition methods available in QMK:

 ## UNICODE_ENABLE